 Actuarial Methods and Assumptions-The actuarial cost method used to calculate the costs of the Plan for age, disability, vested and surviving spouse's benefits is known as the Projected Unit Credit method.
 Under this method, each participant's projected benefit is calculated at all possible ages based on the Plan provisions as well as the initial date and actuarial assumptions.
-The actuarial assumptions included annual healthcare cost trend rate of 7.50% initially, reduced by decrements to an ultimate rate of 3.84%.
-The discount rate as of August 31, 2016 was 2.20% per year compounded annually.
-This is the rate used to discount future benefit liabilities into today's dollars.
+The actuarial assumptions included annual healthcare cost trend rate of 7.80% initially, reduced by decrements to an ultimate rate of 3.84%.
+The discount rate as of August 31, 2017 was 2.20%.
 The College's unfunded actuarial accrued liability is being amortized as a level dollar amount over a 30 year period.
 A single amortization base is re-amortized each year (open basis, as defined by GASB).